TSedlar/VirtualDesktopBar/README.md

 ## Setting things up

 Within your main `Rainmeter.ini`, you're going to want to set up a `DesktopWorkArea`.

-Within `VirtualDesktopBar.ini` you're going to want to set the bar height according to your monitor.
+Within `VirtualDesktopBar.ini` you're going to want to set the bar height according to what you have it set to.

 As an example for my monitor, which is 2560x1440: